emilyyyyyllo/DATA146/project5.md

 ### Question 5

-With wealthI as the target, the linear regression model without standardization produced a MSE as high as `1750276834.930475` and a R squared value of `0.8258271939658526`.
+With wealthI as the target, the linear regression model without standardization produced a MSE as high as `1750276834.930475`, a training R squared value of `0.8258275464590519`, and a testing R squared value of `0.8252769318036336`.
 And the coefficient for the model is:
 ```
 array([ 2.31986195e+03,  1.08192000e+03, -5.08892487e+01,  6.53283809e+03,
         3.17688859e+03,  4.03623951e+03, -9.96051610e+03,  1.12302854e+04,